spinningtopsofdoom/madison-meetup-datomic-demo/meetup/always-growing/01-always-growing.md

-Datomic always grows
+# Datomic always growing

 !SLIDE

-No data is ever removed from Datomic, it only accumulates data, never updating or erasing it
+## No data is ever removed from Datomic, it only accumulates data, never updating or erasing it

 !SLIDE

-Does this mean we can never erase or update anything?
+## Does this mean we can never erase or update anything?

 !SLIDE

-A new database is created for each transaction
+## A new database is created for each transaction

     @@@clojure
     ;; Creates db-initial